 LED UV technology uses 95% less power than conventional infrared drying.

 In a matter of seconds, the inks, coatings or adhesives used are dried.
 This is better than the conventional heat and air-drying method because that process involves solvent evaporation, which makes the coatings shrink by more than 50%.
-This is wasteful and creates increased environmental pollutants.
+It produces less waste and creates fewer environmental pollutants.

 The Speed of (BLUE) Light